Chapter 7 : Ch.7

 They were gearing up for their OWLs, and the stressful atmosphere was infectious.
 Gwen threw herself into her lessons, making sure her students had all the information they needed to pass.
 She was determined that all of them would get at least and ‘Exceeds Expectations’.
 As promised, she let them reenact a famous battle from the goblin rebellions, and it was a huge success.
 The students had a blast (literally, as Neville Longbottom ended up in the hospital wing).
 While all of this was a distraction for her troubled mind, it was only temporary; especially when something else happened that added another load onto her shoulders.

 Dumbledore had left the school.
 That foul hag Umbridge had finally gotten what she wanted.
 Dumbledore was gone.
 He hadn’t even told Gwen where he was going.
 The news had spread through the school like wildfire.
 She couldn’t help the knot of fear in her stomach as she took it in.
 He was really gone?
 She knew it was irrational, but she suddenly felt unprotected and defenseless.
 Her elbows rested on her desk and she put her head in her hands.
 She felt like she was being bombarded at every turn, and that eventually her world would just collapse in on itself.
 She fought back tears, furious with herself for crying so often lately.
-She lifted her head and looked at the rain coming down in sheets outside the window.
+She lifted her head and looked at the rain coming down in sheets from the night sky outside the window.
 She got up from her desk and walked over to the window, throwing it open.
 A few stray drops landed on her hands where they rested on the windowsill.
+The rain clouds blocked moon and star from sight.
 She breathed in deeply, relishing the smell of the spring rain.
 Her anxieties were briefly interrupted by a memory that couldn’t help but make her smile.
 It had been also been a rainy day…

 Gwen laughed as she ran across the grass, splashing through puddles as the rain came down harder than ever.
 She could barely see where she was going with the water dripping into her eyes.
 She chanced a glance behind her, and saw a big black dog hot on her heels.
 It barked as she turned back around, and she laughed again, almost slipping on the wet grass.
 Finally, she saw the gazebo she had been running for.
 Its white paint was peeling from years of weathering, and a step or two were broken.
 She bounded over the broken stairs, almost losing her footing as her wet shoes hit the wet wood of the floor, but a pair of strong arms surrounded her.
 She pushed her soaking hair out of her face, regaining her balance as Sirius’ arms released her.
 She looked over at him as he walked toward the railing of the gazebo.
 She smiled as he shook his head hard, sending droplets of water flying through the air.
 She walked over to lean on the rail next to him, and closed her eyes.
 She loved the sound of the rain.